andyfaulkner1969/FGTDC/README.md

 # FGTDC - FortiGate Diagnostics Collector
-This script is desgined to run on a cron job from a mac/linux and it will run any commands you define to collect diagsostic information on a FortiGate Firewall.
+This script is desgined to run on a cron job and it will run any commands you define to collect diagsostic information on a FortiGate Firewall.
+Wrote for python 3.0.
+Tested on MAC,Ubuntu,Windows11.

+Python libs to install paramiko and PyYAML

 There are three files needed.

 fgtdc.py - Primary python script.
-Wrote for python 3.0 and NOT tested in Windows. fgtdc_config.yml - configuraiton file for the script itself.
+fgtdc_config.yml - configuraiton file for the script itself.
 Must be in the same directory fgtdc_commands.txt - list of commands you wish to run (extensive list is already provided modify as needed.)